$150 per year

-The opportunity to attend the yearly national conference at a reduced registration fee.
+The opportunity to attend the annual conference at a preferred member registration rate.

 To further our efforts to encourage interdisciplinary excellence in psychosocial research education and clinical practice in oncology, the CAPO Education Committee in collaboration with the CAPO Research Committee plan a series of webinars of varied topics address psychosocial oncology.

 The opportunity to meet and exchange ideas with others working in psychosocial oncology.

 Access to the Associations’ national Website - including the members only sections.

 All members also have the opportunity to participate in the Annual General Meeting.